Zekom/monodevelop/main/src/addins/MonoDevelop.Debugger.Win32/README.txt

 API changes are to be done with tabs as it's easier to differentiate between their code and our code.

-Post-update API changes can be applied with this commit:
-5056a6ade8e0d0e8398c13dcbba734ea25419b87
+Most API changes are implementations of NotImplementedException or use of Extension code.